vaadin/web-components/packages/vaadin-date-picker/README.md

 1. Install [polymer-cli](https://www.npmjs.com/package/polymer-cli): `npm install -g polymer-cli`

-1. When in the `vaadin-button` directory, run `polymer serve --open`, browser will automatically open the component API documentation.
+1. When in the `vaadin-date-picker` directory, run `polymer serve --open`, browser will automatically open the component API documentation.

 1. You can also open demo or in-browser tests by adding **demo/** or **test/** to the URL, for example: